radoslaw-wielonski-nc/backstage/plugins/catalog/api-report.md

 import { GetEntitiesResponse } from '@backstage/catalog-client';
 import { GetEntityAncestorsRequest } from '@backstage/catalog-client';
 import { GetEntityAncestorsResponse } from '@backstage/catalog-client';
+import { GetEntityFacetsRequest } from '@backstage/catalog-client';
+import { GetEntityFacetsResponse } from '@backstage/catalog-client';
 import { IconComponent } from '@backstage/core-plugin-api';
 import { IdentityApi } from '@backstage/core-plugin-api';
 import { InfoCardVariants } from '@backstage/core-components';